FDio/csit/docs/report/introduction/methodology_trex_traffic_generator.rst

 Measuring Packet Loss
 ~~~~~~~~~~~~~~~~~~~~~

-Following sequence is followed to measure packet loss:
+Following sequence is performed to measure packet loss:

 - Create an instance of STLClient.
 - Connect to the client.
 - Add all streams.
 - Clear statistics.
 - Send the traffic for defined time.
-- Get the statistics.
+- Retrieve the statistics.

-If there is a warm-up phase required, the traffic is sent also before
+If there is a warm-up phase required, the same traffic is sent before the actual
-test and the statistics are ignored.
+test and the statistics are cleared again after this phase completes.

 Measuring Latency
 ~~~~~~~~~~~~~~~~~